astrobytes-edu/astr596-modeling-universe/drafts/OLD-06-oop-fundamentals.md

 **Context Manager Protocol:**
 - `__enter__()` and `__exit__()` → works with 'with' statement

-**Array Protocol (NumPy):**
-- `.shape`, `.dtype`, `__getitem__` → works where NumPy expects array-like

 This is why your custom objects can work with built-in functions!
 A DataSet with `__len__` works with `len()`.
 A Vector with `__add__` works with `+`.
 This protocol-based design is central to Python's flexibility and why scientific libraries integrate so well.

 **Real-world example:** Any object with `.shape`, `.dtype`, and `__getitem__` can be used where NumPy expects an array-like object.
-This is how libraries like PyTorch tensors work seamlessly with NumPy functions.
 :::

----

 ## 6.6 When to Use Objects vs Functions

-Now that you understand HOW to create classes with all their powerful features - properties for validation, special methods for integration, inheritance for code reuse (Chapter 10) - you need wisdom about WHEN to use them.
+Now that you understand HOW to create classes with all their powerful features - properties for validation, special methods for integration, inheritance for code reuse - you need wisdom about WHEN to use them.
 Not every problem needs objects.
 Creating unnecessary classes can make code harder to understand, not easier.
 The art of programming lies in choosing the right tool for the right job.

 Here's how to decide.
-Note: In Chapter 10, we'll explore the "is-a" relationship (inheritance) versus "has-a" relationship (composition) in detail.
-For now, focus on single classes.
+This distinction is fundamental - in Chapter 7, we'll explore the "is-a" relationship (inheritance) versus "has-a" relationship (composition) in detail.

 ### Use Objects When: